mretegan/pymca/CONTRIBUTING.rst

 Contributing
 ============

-Developers installation
+Developer Installation
 -----------------------

-Editable install with all requirements
+Perform an editable install with all requirements

 .. code:: bash